-BAD 1113 - INTRODUCTION TO BUSINESS - This course is designed to introduce students to the basic concepts of business.
+- BAD 1113 INTRODUCTION TO BUSINESS This course is designed to introduce students to the basic concepts of business.
 Main topics include the current business and economic environment, entrepreneurship, marketing, management, financial management, and business careers.
-Three semester hours credit.

-- BAD 1121 BUSINESS SEMINAR I This course is designed to coordinate the various business-related student activities to the local level.
+Three semester hours credit. - BAD 1121 BUSINESS SEMINAR I This course is designed to coordinate the various business-related student activities to the local level.
 It promotes leadership and professionalism in civic and social functions, which includes student participation and guest speakers.
 One hour lecture.
-One semester hour credit. - BAD 2323 BUSINESS STATISTICS Introduction to statistical methods of collecting, presenting, analyzing, and interpreting data for business management and control.
-Topics include: central tendency and dispersion; probability; discrete and continuous distributions; estimation and hypothesis testing.
-(Prerequisite: MAT 1313 or MAT 1343 Pre-Calculus) Three lecture hours.
-Three semester hours credit. - BAD 2413 THE LEGAL ENVIRONMENT OF BUSINESS I An introduction to interrelationships of law and society, jurisprudence and business.
+One semester hour credit. - BAD 2323 BUSINESS STATISTICS This course is an Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling, estimation, confidence intervals, and hypothesis testing.
+Topics include: Describe data sets, calculate measures of central tendency and variability, apply probability calculations, differentiate between continuous and discrete distributions, calculate confidence intervals, perform hypothesis testing.
+(Pre-requisites: MAT 1313 College Algebra or MAT1343 Pre-Calculus.)
+Three lecture hours. - BAD 2413-THE LEGAL ENVIRONMENT OF BUSINESS I-This course is an introduction to interrelationships of law and society, jurisprudence and business.
 Topics include and introduction to law, law of contracts, agency, and employment.
 Three semester hours credit. - BAD 2513 PRINCIPLES OF MANAGEMENT This course is a study of basic management principles as applied to the functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
 Three lecture hours.
-Three semester hours credit. - BAD 2613 ENTREPRENEURSHIP An applied business administration course designed to integrate the key principles of business planning, marketing, staffing, financing, management, and information systems to the task of starting, operating, and/or expanding a small business.
+Three semester hours credit. - BAD 2613 ENTREPRENEURSHIP This course is an applied business administration course designed to integrate the key principles of business planning, marketing, staffing, financing, management, and information systems to the task of starting, operating, and/or expanding a small business.
 Three lecture hours.
 Three semester hours credit. - BAD 2713 PRINCIPLES OF REAL ESTATE This course is an introduction to the nature of the real estate market, types of ownership of property, contracts, and methods of transferal of title.
 Three lecture hours.
 Three semester hours credit.